Charles-ATremblay/Charles-ATremblay/README.md

 - 🚀 Love optimizing iOS code and migrating to Swift
 - 🏒 Hockey enthusiast and player in my spare time

-## My Projects

-Here are some of the projects you'll find in my repositories:

-- [Project 1](link-to-project-1): A brief description of what it does.
-- [Project 2](link-to-project-2): Another project with its purpose.
-- [Project 3](link-to-project-3): And one more for good measure.

-Feel free to explore these projects to see my coding skills in action!

 ## Contact Me

 Let's connect and discuss tech, collaborate on projects, or just chat about hockey: